 2. Reach: The number of people who have seen any content associated with your page or profile is your reach.

-3. Followers: This is the number of people you have on your profile who have clicked your “Follow” button and see your content in their feeds regularly.
+3. Followers: This is the number of people you have on your profile who have clicked your "Follow" button and regularly seeing your content in their feeds.